 Fresh Meats Versus Meat Meals And the Alternatives

 Everyone knows to look for fresh meats in your pet’s food.
 But this advice in itself can be misleading, as only around 35% of a kibble’s weight can be fresh meats (including water weight) for a smooth manufacturing process (extra water gums up the machinery).
-This could make the overall protein-from-meat ratio on dry dog foods pretty low if a pet food only contained fresh meats.
+This could make the overall protein-from-meat ratio on dry dog foods pretty low if pet food only contained fresh meats.

 However, meat meals are rendered, which means they are cooked at extreme temperatures.
 As stated before, this decreases the biological value of the meats in question.
 While they are denser protein than fresh meats, meat meals are not as high-quality.

 You can find an alternative in some high-quality pet foods today.
 Dehydrated or freeze-dried ingredients are now added to some high-quality kibble diets after kibble extrusion to enhance the bioavailability of the food.

 Primary Protein Sources

-All dog foods, even limited ingredient or single protein diets, contain multiple sources of protein.
+All dog foods, even limited ingredients or single protein diets, contain multiple sources of protein.
 Since proteins can be found in vegetables, grains, seeds, legumes, and meats, your pet food’s actual protein makeup is a combination of several protein sources.